Battle of Seven Oaks: Aftermath

+According to oral tradition, the Métis gathered that night in their Frog Plain camp to celebrate their victory.
+There, Métis poet and balladeer Pierre Falcon, Grant’s brother-in-law, wrote “La Chanson de la Grenouillère” about the battle.

+Demoralized from the losses, the settlers gathered their belongings the day after the battle and sailed north for Norway House, leaving the Métis in command of the settlement, having seized Fort Douglas.

+The battle marked one of the first documented times the Red River Métis declared their nationhood, asserting themselves as la Nouvelle Nation ('the New Nation') with rights to trade as they wished and travel freely on their own land.
+It was also one of the first times that the flag of the Métis Nation was flown.

+The British government called for a special inquiry into the incident, and appointed Lieutenant Colonel William Bachelor Coltman as Royal Commissioner, who set his investigation in motion in May 1817.
+Delivered to the British House of Commons on 24 June 1819, Coltman's report exonerated the Métis, concluding that the first shot was fired at François Boucher from Semple’s side.
+The fighting did not last longer than 15 minutes.

+Coltman also concluded that, before the battle, neither side intended to engage in a fight.
+He also argued that Selkirk and Semple should have known that their enforcement of the Pemmican Proclamation showed "a blameable carelessness as to the consequence, on a subject likely to endanger both the peace of the country and the lives of individuals."

-The settlers were demoralized from the losses, so they gathered their belongings the day after the battle and sailed north, leaving the Métis in command of the settlement.
-Royal Commissioner W. B. Coltman investigated the incident, and he exonerated the Métis.
-Lord Selkirk attempted to prosecute several members of the North West Company for murder and kept Boucher in prison for nearly two years without specific charges.
+On 12 August 1816, Selkirk and a force of 90 soldiers who had been discharged from the De Meuron and De Watteville regiments arrived from eastern Canada and captured the North West Company headquarters and supply base at Fort William.
+Selkirk attempted to prosecute several members of the NWC for murder and kept Boucher in prison for nearly two years without specific charges.
+The NWC men were tried at York, Upper Canada, in 1818.
 All trials ended in acquittals, and the remaining charges were dropped.
 Members of the North West Company counter-sued Selkirk, whose health and influence subsequently declined.
 Selkirk died in 1820, and the two companies merged in 1821.
-The Hudson's Bay Company gave Cuthbert Grant an annual salary in 1828 and the position of "warden of the plains of Red River".
+The Hudson's Bay Company gave Cuthbert Grant an annual salary in 1828 and the position of "warden of the plains of Red River."

+Commemorations

 The Manitoba Historical Society erected an obelisk monument in 1891 commemorating the battle at the intersection of Main Street and Rupertsland Boulevard in the Winnipeg district of West Kildonan, the approximate centre of the battle site.
 The site was designated a National Historic Site of Canada in 1920.

 Parks Canada installed new interpretive signs as part of their reconciliation with the Métis, and the Seven Oaks Park was re-landscaped.
 The site was officially reopened on 19 June 2016 to mark the 200th anniversary of the battle.